By Roger Cox, Editor

 Bretton Woods, NH 03575

 Seasons.
-Although the hotel is open year-round, tennis season runs roughly from Memorial Day to the third week in October, with activity reaching a peak from July into September.
+Although the hotel is open year-round, tennis season runs roughly from Memorial Day to Columbus Day, with activity reaching a peak from July into September.

 Travel Instructions.
 The nearest airport is Manchester-Boston Regional Airport (MHT) in Manchester, NH, 82 miles to the south.
 Other options are Portland International Jetport (PWM) in Portland, ME, 89 miles to the southeast, Burlington International Airport, 113 miles to the west or Boston-Logan International Airport (BOS), 170 miles to the south.